mihasya/mihasya.github.com/_posts/2015-07-12-sustainable-oss-projects.md

 management made it likely that as soon as I merged any API changing PR, I would get another PR changing it back the next day.

-There was also a PR about adding a Riemann client. _Shit, I don't use that regularly either.._
+There was also a PR about adding a Riemann client. _Welp, I don't use that regularly either.._

 ### Clarity